marcuswangweihow/FBDD/docking_4MZI/README.md

 ls "combined_sdf" | wc -l

 ```
-This returned a total of 30765 .sdf files ie. 30765 molecules.
+This returned a total of 30765 .sdf files ie. 30765 molecules which is sufficient for further analysis.